AntonTrollback/posties/README.md

  2. Minify and uglify CSS and Javascript
  3. Upload the build folder to Amazon S3
  4. Set the environment varable in `config.json` to `prod`
- 5. Add a revision number `config.json`
+ 5. Add revision number to `config.json`
- 6. Commit the changes to `config.json`
+ 6. Git commit the `config.json` changes
  7. Push to AWS
- 8. Remove the commit that just got created
+ 8. Remove the git commit that just got created
- 9. Empty the revision number and set the environment varable to `dev`, in `config.json`
+ 9. Revert `config.json` (remove revision number and set the environment varable to `dev`)

 ## Setting up EB/AWS Tools on your computer
 - Download AWSDevTools from Amazon